Fun Things To Do In Marrakesh

 Wander Around The Medina

 Visiting the medina in Marrakesh is an experience not to be missed.
-The maze of alleys and narrow streets in the Medina are photogenic and a fun way to spend a day.
+The maze of alleys and narrow streets in the Medina are a photogenic and fun way to spend the day.
 The Medina is also home to many cultural sites.

 Shop At The Souks

-Visiting Marrakech’s Souks is a wonderful experience, but can also be overwhelming.
+Marrakech’s Souks offer a wonderful experience, but can also be overwhelming.
 These crowded, narrow alleys of shops can quickly get confusing and disorientating.
-The best way to navigate through them is to use a map.
+Use a map.

 Shops in the souks are organized by type of goods.
-For example, the Kissarias is a series of covered galleries where textiles are sold.
+For example, the Kissarias is a series of covered textile galleries.
 You can also watch leather being made in a tannery.

 The souks are a great place to buy souvenirs, leather bags, ceramics, and lanterns.
 You can also find exotic items such as leather skins, rose water, and spice.